McTavishLab/physcraper/docs/mds/PhyscraperRun.md

 To then run a blast search and estimate an updated tree from that tree and alignemnt, you can re-load from that directory.
 It will use your same config settings (which weere automatically written out to outputdir/run.config).

-If the run completed, re-run will use the final output ree and alignment.
+If the run completed, re-run will use the final output tree and alignment.
 If the run was not compelte, it will reload the input files.

     physcraper_run.py -re pg_55_C -o pg_55_C